 - b.
-Employees called back and remaining on duty for at least four (4), but less than six (6), hours shall receive a lunch meal allowance.
-Employees called back for six (6) or more hours shall receive a dinner meal allowance.
-If an Employee is called back within thirty (30) minutes of the termination of a previous call, the events will be combined for the purpose of determining meal allowance eligibility.
-Time must be claimed under "callback" on the timesheet. - c.
+Employees called back and remaining on duty for at least four (4) but less than six (6) hours shall receive a lunch meal allowance.
+Employees called back for six (6) or more hours shall receive a dinner meal allowance. - c.
 An Employee called back for medivacs will receive a minimum of four (4) hours pay at 1.85 times his/her normal hourly rate.
 Additional compensation will be paid at the same rate for actual hours worked for medivacs exceeding four (4) hours in duration. - d.
 An Employee called to perform work outside their regularly scheduled work hours and/or days off including leave, shall be compensated for time spent in excess of seven (7) minutes, which is considered deminimus, at their eligible rate for non-exempt Employees, or administrative leave credit for exempt Employees.